adamlporter/PolarSteps/README.md

 Unfortunately, if you open the `trip.json` file with a word processor or text editor, the result is VERY confusing and hard to work with (as is typical for JSON files!).

-This python program focuses on making the journal entries usable by reading the JSON file, extracting the most useful parts, and saving them as a TXT file.
-This file can be read by any text editor or word processor, for further editing and stylistic improvement.
+This program makes the journal entries usable by reading the JSON file, extracting the most useful parts, and saving them as a TXT file.
+This file can be read by any  word processor, for further editing and stylistic improvement.

 There are two ways to run this program.
 1. **The easiest way is to run it in Google's Colab.**
     1. Click on the `Process PolarSteps JSON in Colab.ipynb` file to open it in GitHub.
     1. Look in the address bar.
 It should say `https://github.com/adamlporter/PolarSteps/blob. . . `.
-Change `github.com` to `githubtocolab.com` and it <enter>.
-This should open the notebook in Colab.
+Change `github.com` to `githubtocolab.com` and press  \<enter\>.
+This will open the notebook in Colab.
     1. Additional directions for using the program are in the Colab notebook.
 1. The other way is to download the `polar_to_txt.py` program and run it on your local system.
 The rest of this document explains how to do this.

-If you choose the latter option, you will need to have the [dateutil](https://github.com/dateutil/dateutil) library installed on your system (this allows the program to adjust the date-time stamps to the local time when you made the post).
+If you choose the latter option, you will need to have the [dateutil](https://github.com/dateutil/dateutil) library installed on your system (this allows the program to adjust the date-time stamps on the journal entries from Universal time to local time).

 Instructions on how to run the file locally are below.